danth6961/tsp-rebalance-app/docs/project_handoff.md

 This project is a Streamlit-based tactical TSP allocation assistant.

-It analyzes macro and market data, scores the current environment, selects a regime, recommends a target TSP allocation, and determines whether an IFT should be submitted or held.
-The system is meant to be:
+It analyzes macro and market data, scores the current environment, selects a regime, recommends a target allocation, and helps decide whether to submit an IFT or hold.
+The system is designed to be tactical, quantitative, transparent, and manually confirmable for IFT tracking.

+The current codebase already reflects a strong module split:
+- `app.py` handles orchestration and UI
-- tactical
+- `engine.py` handles tactical decision logic
-- quantitative
+- `data_sources.py` builds the market snapshot
-- transparent
+- `storage.py` handles persistence
-- manually confirmable for IFT tracking

-The current architecture already reflects a sensible module split, with `app.py` handling orchestration and UI, `engine.py` handling scoring and allocation logic, `data_sources.py` handling market data, `storage.py` handling persistence, `ui.py` handling reusable rendering, `constants.py` holding shared defaults and regime definitions, and `models.py` defining typed structures  .
+- `ui.py` provides reusable rendering helpers
+- `constants.py`, `models.py`, `utils.py`, `validation.py`, and `ift_state_machine.py` support the main flow

+The largest earlier risk was drift across allocations, thresholds, and IFT rules.
+That risk has been materially reduced by centralizing regime definitions in `constants.py` and adding consistency tests around the shared regime and IFT rules.

 ---

-## Current high-level behavior
+## Current High-Level Behavior

-### Main flow
+### Main Flow
 1. Load config and state.
 2. Fetch live or fallback market data.
 3. Score the market.